SockHungryClutz/Mocha/readme.md

 ## Other Stuff

-You can modify the configuration, then send the command `m.reloadConfig` in discord to make changes to the discord configuration
+You can modify the configuration while the bot is running, then send the command `m.reloadConfig` in discord to make changes to the discord configuration
 (The process for listening for Ko-fi webhooks will not reload the config, changing the configuration of this requires stopping and restarting Mocha)

 To stop Mocha: